bgoonz/gists-revamp/by-extension/markdown/npm-packages.md

 28.[NuxtJS](https://www.npmjs.com/package/nuxt)

-NuxtJS is basically a NextJS alternative in Vue’s ecosystem.
-NuxtJS’s goal is to make web development powerful and performant with great developer experience in mind.
+NuxtJS is basically a NextJS alternative in Vue's ecosystem.
+NuxtJS's goal is to make web development powerful and performant with great developer experience in mind.

 ## 🌟Templating languages

 29.[Mustache](https://www.npmjs.com/package/mustache)

 Mustache is a logic-less template syntax.
-It can be used for HTML, config files, source code — anything.
+It can be used for HTML, config files, source code --- anything.
 It works by expanding tags in a template using values provided in a hash or object.

 30.[Handlebars](https://www.npmjs.com/package/handlebars)